WA Seattle WA Zone Forecast

 Including the cities of Sequim and Port Angeles

-then mostly sunny in the afternoon.
-Highs in the mid 60s to lower
+morning, then partly sunny in the afternoon.
+Highs in the mid 60s

 .TUESDAY NIGHT...Partly cloudy in the evening, then mostly cloudy